acaldir/generate_cml_yaml/README.md

 4\.
 <pre>
-$ <b>You import the YAML file into CML, and the topology is created automatically.</b>
+You import the YAML file into CML, and the topology is created automatically.
 </pre>